kehinde-am/kenny-portfolio/README.md

-## My Portflio built with Vue.js, Typescript and Vite  🚀
+## My Portfolio built with Vue.js, Typescript and Vite  🚀